 Designing for V1

-The results of this recent user test informed my next iteration on the design.
+The results of user research informed my next iteration on the design.
 I set out to strategize my approach to designing for all aspects of the reporting experience and interaction.
 This became the structure of my design specifications.
 This included, but was not limited to:

 - Top level flows for entering, exiting and editing a report